Human Trafficking Report

 The goal of the report is to raise global awareness on the severity of the problem and spur the international community to take greater and more effective actions to counter trafficking in persons.

-For more information on the report and to learn more about the international problem of human trafficking please visit http://www.state.gov/j/tip/rls/tiprpt/2014/
+For more information on the most current report and to learn more about how The Office to Monitor and Combat Trafficking in Persons is working to stop trafficking please visit https://www.state.gov/j/tip/index.htm

 Posted by Shadan Kapri at 8:04 PM